pub trait FeatureConditionList<'a>: Sized + Parse<'a>where

 Supports Conditions, Media Conditions, and Container Queries

-This is an implementation of <at-rule-list>
+This is an implementation of <at-rule-list>.

-we can se almost identical grammars (eliding some tokens
+Looking at <supports-condition> and <container-query> we can se almost identical grammars (eliding some tokens

 for brevity):